SumiSastri/dev-blogs/docs/local-environment/part1-the-local-environment.md

 If Linux is not preloaded on many computers, through the computer terminal simple commands allow system operators to install Linux.
 Depending on the need, different versions of distribution systems are offered by Debian, Ubutu, Fedora, with [the site Distrowatch](https://distrowatch.com/) providing the whole list.

-Kothari et al. observe that Linux, a clone of the Unix OS, can be installed on computers easily as it is open-source software.
+Kothari, et al., observe that Linux, a clone of the Unix OS, can be installed on computers easily as it is open-source software.
 Unix is mainly loaded on servers rather than computers and requires a commercial installation license.

 The advantage of having Linux on your computer is that it offers a consistent application interface between computers and servers.